Help get yourself started with Linux operating systems with this handy guide on Linux commands.

 -I flag can be used alongside the

 hostname hostname -I sudo hostname newName

-ifconfig command displays the network configuration details for the interfaces on the current system when it is run without any arguments.
+ifconfig command displays the network configuration details for the interfaces on the current system when you run it without any arguments.

 You can also configure interfaces and also set them to up or down.
-It’s best to refer to the manual pages for more information on how to do this.
+It is best to refer to the manual pages for more information.

 ifconfig ifconfig eth0